Vietnam.vn - Nền tảng quảng bá Việt Nam

 Starting April 1, hospitals will also reduce outpatient services to focus on critically ill patients and emergency care.
 Professors have called on the government to withdraw plans to sharply increase medical school enrollment and move toward dialogue.
 However, the South Korean government has said it will act “in accordance with the law and principles,” stressing that the plan to add 2,000 medical students is not up for negotiation.

-More than 90 percent of South Korea's 13,000 medical trainees have been on strike for about a month in a mass resignation to protest the government's decision to increase the number of medical school places by 2,000 from the current 3,058.
-The increase will begin in 2025 to strengthen the medical workforce in remote areas.
+More than 90 percent of South Korea's 13,000 trainee doctors have been on strike for about a month in the form of mass resignations to protest the government's decision to increase the number of medical school places by 2,000 from the current 3,058.
+The increase will start in 2025 to strengthen the medical workforce in remote areas.

 HUY QUOC